• Skip to main content

 If you are American, these amounts may seem small.
 Keep in mind that Italians eat pasta as part of a complete meal and is not the star oftentimes.
 Pasta is traditionally served as a primo (first course), with a meat or seafood course called a secondo that is often served with a contorni as the main course.

-If you’re having pasta as your main meal, we’d suggest the following quantities:
+If you’re having pasta as your main meal in America, I suggest the following quantities:

 • 100g of dried pasta per person